jpverkamp/blog/content/programming/2021/2021-04-13-dynamic-programming-in-a-matrix.md

 In this 3x3 case, it's really easy to just brute force.
 Calculate all possible paths.
 An upper bound would be visiting every node exactly once, so {{< inline-latex "\sum_{i=1}^9 \binom{9}{i} = 511" >}} (choose `n` elements for each of 1 to 9 cases).
 Not so bad.
 But if you have a 10x10 matrix, that's already 1e30--which is freaking gigantic.
 So we need to do better.

 Luckily, it's actually pretty easy to do better!
-Just use {{< wikipedia "dynamic programming" >}} and/or {{< wikipedia "memoization" >}}!
+Just use [[wiki:dynamic programming]]() and/or [[wiki:memoization]]()!
 Basically, create a second matrix the same side as the first where eventually every value will be the size of the longest path *from that element*.
 Assume that you can build that.
 Then to actually calculate any specific value, you can look at the 4 surrounding values in both sets of data.
 For any neighboring values that are less, find their chain length, then add one to the largest.

 Let's work an example.
 Start in the top left of the matrix above.
 With the 9, the only possible chain would be to go downward, so